dont-touch-my-mushroom/basic-pitches/_posts/shows/2022-05-23-first_musical.md

 We are going to develop a whole story from your suggestions.
 It will be full of emotions and epic songs.

 We are Basic Pitches!

+The money we collect from this show will be donated to [Nova Ukraine](https://novaukraine.org/), a nonprofit organization  providing humanitarian aid to Ukraine.